 'Training' your skin to glycolic acid is just like weight training.
 With weights, you don’t start out training with heavy weights, you work up.
 With glycolic acid, you start on lower strength products applying them at most once a day, then you work up.
 The reason is that glycolic acid thickens your skin and increases your skin's 'fitness' (barrier function) so you can gradually handle more.

 I typically have people start with once a day application using a mid-strength product like a 10% or 15%.
 They slowly work up to almost 20% if possible.
 Some people can eventually use a 20% product twice a day.
 Not everyone can tolerate glycolic acid though.
 This is especially true for sensitive skin such as the facial skin of rosacea or skin with eczema.

 In addition, a high quality professional strength glycolic acid product will have an very acid pH because that's necessary for the glycolic acid to be 'active'.
 This means they sting a little at first.
 Not every product claiming to contain glycolic acid has a sufficiently acid pH so beware.
 All my products have the proper acid pH.

 How to pick the right glycolic acid product for your skin type and treatment goals.

-Glycolic Acid Skin Care Kits that combine all of my other favorite anti aging ingredients in products that layer compatibly with my glycolic acid treamtent products – my favorite, complete professional anti aging skin care to maximize results.
+Use glycolic acid with my Anti-Oxidant Anti-Aging Skin Care Kit to combine AHA with antioxidant skin treatment.
+Glycolic Acid Skin Care Kits that combine all of my other favorite anti aging ingredients in products that layer compatibly with my glycolic acid treamtent products - my favorite, complete professional anti aging skin care to maximize results.